 Thanks to the brushless motor, it's notably quiet, typically running as low as 45 decibels.
 The built-in battery is pretty impressive, too, offering over a week's worth of use on a single charge.
 Compared to others in its category, the feature-rich R3 is also reasonably priced.

 Noise: 45 dB | Max RPM: 3200 | Weight: 1.5 pounds | Features: Brushless motor, five speeds, five heads, auto-shutoff

 Best Budget: FitRx Muscle Massage Gun

 On a budget?
 Go with FitRx.
 This massage gun has four interchangeable heads and can be set to six speeds ranging from 1200 to 3200 RPM (revolutions per minute).
 It comes with a carrying case and lasts for up to four hours on a full charge.
-Though this percussive massager doesn't have all the bells and whistles as fancier options and may run slightly louder, it does the trick.
+Though this percussive massager doesn't have all the bells and whistles and may run slightly louder, it does the trick.

 Noise: Not listed | Max RPM: 3200 | Weight: 2 pounds | Features: Four heads, six speeds

 Best Splurge: TheraGun G3PRO

 If you're willing to spend more on a truly effective device, you really can't go wrong with Theragun.
 Though it runs kind of loud, it makes up for it with a connected app, six attachment heads, a rotating arm, professional-grade durability, clinically backed therapeutic benefits and a two-year warranty.

 Noise: 65 dB | Max RPM: 2400 | Weight: 2.9 pounds | Features: Six heads, rotating arm, Bluetooth integration, customizable speed

 Long battery life